Overview of oxygen delivery devices

 - FiO2: 0.21-1.0

-- Disadvantages: not intended for reuse, can consume vast oxygen, requires specialized flow meters, requires heated humidification to avoid drying out airways, relatively expensive as compared to low flow oxygen delivery devices, requires high pressure oxygen source
+- Disadvantages: not intended for reuse, can consume vast quantities of oxygen, requires specialized flowmeters, requires heated humidification, relatively expensive as compared to low flow oxygen delivery devices, usually requires intermediate pressure oxygen source (e.g. 3.4bar/55 PSI), lower and more variable positive pressure than CPAP devices

-- With port/Venturi effect to entrain room air and mix with compressed O2
+- Venturi/port – to entrain room air via Venturi effect and mix with compressed O2; can be loud

 Titration

 There are multiple strategies for titrating settings that may vary depending on the setup available.
-Some device setups only allow titration of flow whereas other devices allow titration of flow and FiO2 (max flow depends on cannula size; up to 70 LPM for adults and 100% FiO2 ).
+Some device setups only allow for titration of flow whereas other devices allow for titration of both flow and FiO2 (max flow depends on cannula size; up to 70 LPM for adults and 100% FiO2 ).

 How to setup a high flow nasal cannula device